Why Landlord-Friendly States Matter

 Key Factors to Consider

-- Rent Control Laws: States with no rent control allow landlords to set rental prices based on market conditions.
+- Rent Control Laws: In states with no rent control, landlords set rental prices based on what the market can support.

-- Security Deposits and Late Fees: States with no limits on these fees give landlords greater flexibility.
+- Security Deposits and Late Fees: States that do not limit these fees give landlords more choices.

-- Property Taxes: Lower property tax rates reduce overall costs and improve profit margins.
+- Property Taxes: Lower property tax rates help reduce costs and increase profits.

 1. Idaho